 FACT- Declawing is an amputation procedure that always harms the health and well-being of a cat.

-I had my researchers look into how A Cat Hospital addresses declawing by posing as a first time cat owner and calling for a price for a neuter and declaw.
+I had my researchers look into how A Cat Hospital addresses declawing by calling for a price for a neuter and declaw.
 Here’s what they found.

 When one of my researchers called to ask for a price for a neuter and then asked if they can also declaw the cat, the employee said, “We can do the 2 paw declaw and neuter at the same time, there’s a combo package that starts at $285.”